 The stirring view of the valley rattles our consciousness as we trek down to the Village of Willoc (3200m) and then on to Pumamarca.
 Passing through ancient agricultural terraces, we finally reach Ollantaytambo, whose archaeological ruins are considered to be one of the most important sites in the world.
 While the ruins may have been abandoned by their builders, it is now occupied by a complex and sweeping variety of flowers and birds.
 From here we take the train to the portal town of Aguas Calientes, arriving around 8 pm for our overnight in a comfortable hotel.
 (B, L included) Dinner not included.
 Dine in restaurant of your choice.

 Day 4: Machu Picchu to Cusco

 After breakfast we board the shuttle bus to the main entry of Machu Picchu for 2-3 hour guided visit of the ruins.
-Option to re-enter on your own.
-By early afternoon, return to Aguas Calientes for quick lunch.
-Return to Cusco by train.
+Return to Aguas Calientes bu bus where you board the train to return to Cusco.

 Frequently Asked Questions

 Will I get altitude sickness?
 It's common for most people coming from sea level to experience at least mild symptoms of altitude sickness when they arrive in Cusco, which is 11,000 ft/3430 m above sea level.
 Age is not a factor for the severity of symptoms one can experience.
 But fitness can be.
 Symptoms vary from person to person, but can include:

 - -loss of appetite